dmx-systems/dmx-platform/README.md

 -------

 Unzip the distribution file.
-A folder `deepamehta-4.0.14` is created.
+A folder `deepamehta-4.1` is created.

 Update
 ------

 Updating from DeepaMehta 2 or 3 to DeepaMehta 4 is not supported.
-Even updating from 4.0.x to 4.0.14 is not supported.
+Even updating from 4.0.x to 4.1 is not supported.

-Please see the note at the top.
+DeepaMehta 4.1 is the first version that provides a data sustainability guarantee.
+Data you enter in DM 4.1 is guaranteed to be transferred to all future DM4 releases automatically.

 Start
 -----

-Open the `deepamehta-4.0.14` folder and use the respective starter script for your platform:
+Open the `deepamehta-4.1` folder and use the respective starter script for your platform:

     deepamehta-linux.sh         # choose "Run in terminal"
     deepamehta-macosx.command   # double-click it